 Creativity is all around you and in seemingly mundane places.
 When you see creativity in more places, you find it more often in yourself.
 This Facebook post explains how I like to rearrange my thoughts when I’m struggling to appreciate creativity:

-Just replace the word “gratitude” in that post with “creativity” to find the lesson.
-Just a few examples of creativity we gloss over daily:
+Just replace the word “gratitude” with “creativity” to find the lesson.
+Here are a few examples of creativity we gloss over daily:

 - The mail man who finds a way to shave 30 minutes off his route

 - The small business owner who creates an amazing refund policy

 - The engineer who finds a way to build a bridge with less steel